makemebitter/lotan/README.md

 MODEL_DIR="<model checkpoint directory, preferably on a NFS>/$TIMESTAMP"
 ```

-Also modify the configurations located in `graphp/src/main/scala/Constants`:
+Also, modify the configurations located in `graphp/src/main/scala/Constants`:

 ```scala
 // directory to lotan root